Leclowndu93150/Leclowndu93150/README.md

 **`Minecraft Lover and Mod Developer`**

-I'm a 17 years old dude who's pationate about programming since elementary school.
+I'm a 17 years old dude who's passionate about programming since elementary school.
 I love playing Modded Minecraft and have thousands of hours on it !
 I have completed one of the most difficult expert modpack called [Divine Journey 2](https://www.curseforge.com/minecraft/modpacks/divine-journey-2) but since then i've been making mods to learn Java.
 [Here](https://www.curseforge.com/members/project8gbderam/projects) you can find my Curseforge profile !

    <p align="left">